JohanOhlin/divingintoazure/_postsDrafts/2019-11-01-logging-in-worker-service.markdown

 }
 {% endhighlight %}

-<p>You can read more about using logging together with Azure Monitor in this article</p>
+You can read more about using logging together with Azure Monitor in this article

 ### Processing a queue